jrakkar/simvent.js/README.md

 Devlopement state
 -----------------
 simvent.js is actualy in it's early devlopement state.
 Having started as a amateur (me) personnal project, the source code is mostly uncomented and variables names are in french.

+API
+---

+PoumonCool

+Modelise a lung with linear compliance with CO2 exalation.